OSSEC HIDS Content Pack

 event_source_product: ossec

-Hint: The configuration snippet provided is not a fully functional Filebeat configuration.
-The example is only the section that adds OSSEC log ingestion to an existing Filebeat configuration using the default OSSEC paths.
+Hint: The configuration snippet provided is not a fully functional filebeat configuration, it is only the section that adds OSSEC log ingestion to an existing filebeat configuration using the default OSSEC paths.

 Stream Configuration